zouppen/ddrlights/README.md

 # Android–Arduino protocol

-The protocol between Android and Arduino is using modified [Effect Server] protocol.
-Effect Server is using unidirectional UDP protocol for controlling DMX devices in a device-independent manner.

-The original protocol uses datagrams which have natural boundaries.
-Because we are using asynchronous serial communication, I've modified the protocol a bit to support character stuffing.

-See [protocol specs].

-[Effect Server]: http://effectserver.org/ "Effect Server"
+The protocol between Android and Arduino has two candidates.
+Both are described in [protocol specs].
+One of these will be selected as the "accepted" later on.

 [protocol specs]: protocol.md "Protocol specification (protocol.md)"